 Team Stream live score dashboard provides sports fans an engaging way to follow live game action and understand the game in depth through game stats and insights.

-I worked with engineers, designers and senior PMs to design and deliver new live game features on Team Stream app just in time for the bowl season.
+As a product management intern, I worked with engineers, designers and senior PMs to design and deliver new live game features on Team Stream app just in time for the bowl season.

 Team Stream’s original live game experience was limited in content, inconsistent in design and inflexible in usability.

 Our primary goal was to offer a more engaging experience for users.

 BR has recently developed “Game Companion”, a new data-driven technology that automatically translates real-time game statistics into sport insights.
 These insights could be record-breaking actions in the game, players’ career or team milestones.
 The new live score dashboard was designed to accomodate this brand new “Smart Play-by-Play” feature.